ariadne-notes/networking/multicast.md

 ## Dense
 Based on RFC 3973 Protocol Independent Multicast Dense Mode (PIM-DM)
+- Push Model
-- Useful when you know every subnet needs this multicast group
+  - Good for when every subnet probably wants this traffic
+- No PIM DR
+  - All FHR forward multicast traffic
+    - Multicast traffic is flooded out every interface that isn't the RPF.
-- Eventually builds a (S,G) after prunes
+- Eventually builds a SPT after prunes
+- IGMP joins turn into graft messages
 - Prunes last 3 minutes
-- Push or Implicit Join
   - Flood and Prune
-  - Doesn't care about Designated Routers
-  - Routers with no Receivers prune
+  - Routers with no Receivers or duplicate S,G traffic prune.
   - `224.0.0.13` to find neighbors
-  - Send traffic out all interfaces running dense
   - Receivers prune back
   - Router attached to LAN listens for multicast control plane.
      - Receives source traffic